Yoast/wordpress-seo/readme.txt

 * Easily create optimized SEO titles and meta descriptions at the touch of a button, thanks to generative AI.
 Crafting optimized and engaging SEO titles and meta descriptions has never been faster and easier.
 We don't use a credit system for this, so this artificial intelligence tool is free to use once you have Yoast SEO Premium.

 * Get 24/7 personalized e-mail support, so no matter when a question or issue arises, you're never left in the dark.
 Whether it's a technical hurdle or simply a need for guidance, our dedicated support team is always available to assist.

+* Avoid that your content is used to train AI bots: Effortlessly safeguard your intellectual property, uphold data privacy, and maintain control over your valuable content by blocking AI bots from secretly scraping it.
+These AI web crawlers include OpenAI's GPTBot, Common Crawl's CCBot and Google-Extended, used to train Google Bard.

 ### EXTEND YOUR WORDPRESS SEO